-1.1.
-The purpose of this report is to seek approval from the Audit Committee on an updated Local Code and Sources of Assurance for Governance Arrangements.
+- 1.1.
+The purpose of this report is to seek approval from the Integration Joint Board on the updated Local Code and Sources of Assurance for Governance Arrangements. - 1.2.
+This report was considered by the IJB Audit Committee at its meeting on 25 January 2019 and agreed it would be referred to the IJB for approval. - 1.3.

-1.2.
 Renfrewshire IJB operates through a governance framework based on legislative requirement, governance principles and management processes.
-The IJB has worked to ensure that its governance arrangements are robust and based on good practice.
+The IJB has worked to ensure that its governance arrangements are robust and based on good practice. - 1.4.
+It should be noted that some evidence of assurances contained in Appendix 1 are the responsibility of NHS Greater Glasgow & Clyde and/or Renfrewshire Council e.g. the Capital Programme.
+This will be noted with ongoing monitoring arrangements.